quillforms/quillforms/readme.txt

 == Changelog ==

+= 3.6.2 = 21 May 2024
+Fix: Fixing an issue with the default value when it is equal to zero.
+Fix: Fix issue with EDD updater class.

 = 3.6.1 = 19 April 2024
 Fix: Urgent fix for rich text editor error thrown at the form builder.